 However, if you impress an expert, publicizing and sharing their help will impress your existing customers and those website visitors that you’re looking to convert.

 Here is an example of expert recommendation products: Dr.Huberman has partnered with Momentus supplements, and on their website, you can find a full section of Huberman Kit of products recommended by him:

 Social proof serves to cement trust between the brand and the customer.
 They say, ‘This product is good.
 Here’s a second opinion that proves it.
 But social proof doesn’t always have to come from customers.

 Certifications also serve as third-party affirmations.
 Customers know that you have to fulfill certain criteria to get a certificate, so displaying that certificate is very reassuring.

-Things like a certification of ISO compliance, food safety and hygiene certificates, security verifications, academic qualifications, association memberships, guild memberships…all of these serve as valuable social proof which shows your business to be valid, trustworthy, and legitimate.
+Things like a certification of ISO compliance, food safety, and hygiene certificates, security verifications, academic qualifications, association memberships, and guild memberships…all serve as valuable social proof showing your business to be valid, trustworthy, and legitimate.

 Don’t be shy of showing off the certifications your business has achieved or the compliance standards you meet.
 For example, in a recent blog post on free video conferencing tools, we chose to draw attention to our GDPR and SOC2 compliance:

 It’s a potential point of difference between ourselves and some rivals.
 And, like all these examples of social proof, it is a way to build more trust with site visitors.
 It’s only visitors who trust you, after all, that you may be able to turn into customers.